unkn0wncode/openai/README.md

 - `SetAssistantsRunRefreshInterval` configures the polling interval for run status checks.

 Other exposed types in the `assistants` package:
+- `Content` is an interface listing all types that can be used as content in the Assistants API.
 - `Assistant` provides methods `ID`, `Model`, `NewThread`, and `LoadThread` to manage assistant metadata and start conversation threads.
 - `Thread` provides methods `AddMessage`, `Messages`, `Run`, and `RunAndFetch` to add messages and obtain assistant responses.
 - `Run` provides methods `Await`, `SubmitToolOutputs`, `IsPending`, and `IsExpectingToolOutputs` to handle execution lifecycle.